|Relationship to me:

-The Latin inscription on the left (above) is taken from the photograph above while the 'verbatim' translation was kindly given to me by Jerry Gandolfo].
-It is interesting to note that the words "de Newman Hall, county.
-Essex" have been added as an afterthought as can be seen in the attached photo detailing the upper half of the inscription.
-Were they appended like this simply because they would otherwise have destroyed the flow of the verse?
+The Latin inscription on the left (above) is taken from the photograph above while the translation has been carried out by istorian Peter Foden.

-The Latin inscription on the left (above) is taken from the photograph above while the translation comes from a reinterpretation of the outputs from Google's "Translate" program.
 The words "de Newman Hall, county.
 Essex" have been added as an afterthought as can be seen in the photo below: